nieldejonghe/rpi-ansible/README.md

 ## Prerequirements (for Linux - debian based):

-Install Ansible by using virtualenv (to not mess up python environments)
+Install Ansible by using virtualenv (to not mess up possible different python environments)
 1. Install sshpass, pip and virtualenv
 - `sudo apt install -y sshpass python3-pip python3-venv`
-2. Create your virtual environment in this case I named it ansible
+2. Create your virtual environment, in this case I named it ansible
 - `virtualenv ansible`
 3. Activate your virtual environment
 - `source ansible/bin/activate`